gadicc/node-yahoo-finance2/CONTRIBUTING.md

 your file `.fake.json`.

-Occasionally we want to skip caching and only return live results, e.g. to check if our validation pasts at different times of the day (when different markets are open):
+Occasionally we want to skip caching and only return live results, e.g. to check if our validation passes at different times of the day (when different markets are open):

 ```bash